 SEAI will seek confirmation of compliance with EPA licence conditions at the completion stage.
 However, it is strongly advised that the applicant commences any required review or emissions assessment at the earliest possible date.

-The Design Report should also identify whether other licences or permits are relevant (e.g., Waste licence, MCP registration, etc) for the SSRH project.
+The Design Report should also identify whether other licences or permits are relevant for the SSRH project.

 10. Level of Design Warranty